ceri-num/lct-data-science/01-intro/01-02-classification.md

     - A boolean to desambuguise which of the class (1 or 2) are in which side of the _y_ frontiers (greater or lesser).
 <br />
-- Classifier efficiency relies directlly on the number of miss classification.
+- Classifier efficiency relies directly on the number of misclassification.
 Evaluation of a Classifier requires confront data-sets:
     - `aClassifier.countErrors( aClass1DataSet, aClass2DataSet )`